 - Eight commercially published educational software packages and one educational video (VHS).

 - Thirteen published book reviews of texts and monographs.

-- Over thirty Museum Displays, Web museums (including text, photos, etc.), Installations, etc.
+- Forty Museum Displays, Web museums (including text, photos, etc.), Installations, etc.

 - Over ninety public presentations, workshops, etc.